Mercedes-Benz 770: Surviving 770s

 The Canadian War Museum in Ottawa has on display one of the seven cars used by Hitler.
 Heavily modified with extensive armour plating – including 40 mm glass all round, and 18 mm steel armour plate in all metalwork surrounding the main passenger compartment, plus an additional raisable plate between driver and rear passenger compartment – it weighs 4,100 kg.
 This special version with the internal designation W 150 II, built from 1940 to 1943, was also equipped with 19 in armoured steel wheels and bullet-resistant 20-chamber tyres.
 The fenders were made of light metal to reduce weight; for reasons of tyre durability, the manufacturer recommended a maximum speed of 80 km/h.
 Further modifications allowed the secure storage of three machine pistols.
 The body also had additional vents to the side and atop the hood, twin hinges on the side doors, and four further air vents in the main scuttle.
 In preparation of the fall of Berchtesgaden in April 1945, RSD and SS troops had loaded the car on a railway flat-car, where it was found in May 1945 by troops of the United States Army 20th Armored Division in Laufen.
-Found in a damaged condition, a liberated Dutch forced-labour mechanic got the car working, advising the troops that it was Hermann Goering's state car.
+Found in a damaged condition, a liberated Dutch forced-labour mechanic got the car working, advising the troops that it was Hermann Göring's state car.
 Repainted in US Army green with a star applied to either side, it then served as the ranking officer's staff car during the post-war occupation period of Germany.
 Shipped to the U.S. in late 1945, it toured the country as part of a continued effort to raise war bonds, displayed and noted as Hermann Göring's personal car.
 Placed in storage, in October 1956 it was entered in a US Army surplus auction at Aberdeen Proving Ground, and sold to a Montreal-based businessman for $2,750.
 Shipped for restoration to Rumble Motors in Toronto, a research book was established to restore the car as Göring would have had it during the war – for a cost of CA$5,000 – apart from leaving the bullet-damaged glass in place.
 In 1970 as part of a tax settlement, the car was gifted to the Canadian War Museum, again displayed there as Göring's car.
 In 1980, museum researcher Ludwig Kosche – born in Germany – began detailed research on the car, with assistance from Mercedes-Benz, the West German embassy to Canada and the West German foreign service.
 Along with chassis, engine, paint and modification records, and discovery of part of its original number plate 1AV148697, it was confirmed as one of Hitler's cars, delivered to the Reich Chancellery in Berlin on 8 July 1940.